MP Estate Planning UK

 Types of Trustees

-There are various types of trustees, including individual trustees and corporate trustees.
-Individual trustees are typically family members or friends of the settlor, while corporate trustees are professional entities that specialize in trust management.
-The choice between an individual and a corporate trustee depends on the specific needs of the trust and its beneficiaries.
-It’s worth noting that a trustee can also be a beneficiary, as discussed in estate planning resources.
+There are various types of trustees, including individual trustees, corporate trustees, and professional trustees.
+Individual trustees are typically family members, friends, or trusted individuals chosen by the settlor — and indeed the settlor themselves can serve as a trustee, which is common in family trusts as it allows the settlor to remain involved in decision-making.
+Corporate trustees are professional entities, such as trust companies or solicitors’ firms, that specialise in trust administration.
+Professional trustees — often solicitors or accountants — bring specialist expertise but will charge fees for their services.
+The choice between individual and corporate trustees depends on the specific needs of the trust, its complexity, and the wishes of the settlor.
+It’s worth noting that a trustee can also be a beneficiary in certain circumstances, as discussed in our estate planning resources.

 Importance of the Trustee’s Role